Examples of Inclusive Language

 Biases and stereotypes about gender, gender identities, and sexual orientation are deeply ingrained in how we think and speak.
 Witty detects binarist and heteronormative language.
 It alerts you to language that perpetuates patriarchal concepts of leadership.
 Witty flags gender stereotyping that limits people to traditional ideas about gender roles, gender identities, gender expressions, and sexual orientation.
 And, Witty highlights the generic masculine that undercuts the representation of marginalized genders and gender non-conforming people.

 Most of us are taught to believe that having a disability, an illness, or physical attributes different from aesthetic fashions, suggests otherness.
 In fact, 15% of the world’s population experiences some form of disability (World Bank), and almost three in five US Americans feel beauty brands have a responsibility to destigmatize flaws.
 Flagging language that misrepresents natural human diversity, Witty offers inclusive and respectful alternatives.
-It detects ableist slurs, disability-related hate speech, and biases in eleven dimensions, from vision, hearing, and speech to learning, cognitive perception, mental well-being to illnesses and physical difference.
+It detects ableist slurs, disability-related hate speech, and biases in eleven dimensions, from vision, hearing, and speech to learning, mental well-being, and physicality.

 By using stories and pictures in our heads to share ideas, religions have played a vital role in forming and cultivating stereotypes.
 Even people who don’t believe or are intensely private about their faith use language shaped by the religions that dominate the culture they live in.